New announcement. Learn more

 • Ultrasound – assess plantar fascia thickening or degeneration

-• MRI – in atypical cases or when stress fracture or nerve entrapment is suspected
+• MRI – in atypical cases or when stress fracture or nerve entrapment suspected

 Heel Spurs – FAQs